suchanda-ux/My-Event-Management-App/README.md

 # EventoEMS - Event Management System

-EventoEMS is a comprehensive Event Management System designed to streamline the process of organizing, registering, and managing campus events.
-Built using the MERN stack (MongoDB, Express.js, React.js, Node.js), this system leverages modern web technologies to provide a seamless experience for both event organizers and participants.
-The project follows the Agile Scrum methodology to ensure iterative development and continuous improvement.
-By integrating tools such as JWT for secure authentication and QR code generation for efficient ticketing, EventoEMS enhances event accessibility, simplifies approval workflows, and improves overall user engagement.
+EventoEMS is a comprehensive Event Management System developed to streamline the process of organizing, registering, and managing campus events.
+Built individually using the MERN stack (MongoDB, Express.js, React.js, Node.js), the system harnesses modern web technologies to deliver a seamless and user-friendly experience for both event organizers and participants.
+The project adopts the Agile Scrum methodology to ensure efficient and structured development.
+Key features such as JWT-based authentication and QR code generation for ticketing enhance security and simplify event workflows, ultimately making event management more efficient and accessible.

 **Skills:** *Figma · Ui/ux · React.js · MongoDB · Node.js · Express.js · Requirements Analysis · User Interface Design*